linkqwd/parcel-plugin-goodie-bag/ReadMe.md

 # parcel-plugin-goodie-bag

-A polyfill for `Promise` and `fetch` to keep Parcel working for those without it.
+A forked polyfill for `Promise` and `fetch` to keep Parcel working for those without it.

 [Looking at you Internet Explorer](https://techcommunity.microsoft.com/t5/Windows-IT-Pro-Blog/The-perils-of-using-Internet-Explorer-as-your-default-browser/ba-p/331732).